B-Heaven Rooftop Bar in Malaga

 The space is well-spaced throughout, making it easy to find a quiet corner even when the terrace is busy.

-Arrive early if you're hoping for the best sunset spots, as prime seating fills up quickly.
+Arrive early if you want the best sunset spots, because prime seating fills up fast.

 Sunrise at Gibralfaro Castle